vritikasharmaa/AI-project/README.md

 # Run the app
 npm start

-Future Improvements
+Future Improvements -
-Optional ideas you're planning:
+1. Optional ideas you're planning:

-Add login & prompt history
+2. Add login & prompt history

-Support image upscaling
+3. Support image upscaling

-More model options (e.g., MidJourney integration)
+4. More model options (e.g., MidJourney integration)

- Author
+ Author -
  Vritika Sharma

- Contributing
+ Contributing -
-Let others know how they can contribute:

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change